 Players may not spend XP while traveling or adventuring.
 They must have time to rest, study, and train.
 As a general rule, this requires a Long Term Sequence in a safe environment, such as a town or encampment.

-Over the course of an adventure, the GM can award Players XP for great accomplishments or just time.
+Over the course of an adventure, the GM can award Players XP for great accomplishments or just time and sessions played.
 As a general rule, Players should earn some XP at the end of each game session and more XP after a particularly challenging or impressive session.

-When a character reaches an odd rank in a skill, sometimes they gain a new ability or focus.
+When a character reach a new rank in a skill they gain a new action, ability, or focus.
 See the Skills Abilities for character options.

-Once a Character is Trained in a Non Combat Skills, they may pick a focus.
+Once a Character is a Specialist in a Non Combat Skills, they may pick a focus.
 Characters making Skill Checks with the correct focus may count Eyes of Horus as successes.
 Some Skill Checks may only be made by a Character with a particular Focus.

-Once a Character has reached Rank 7 in a Skill and earned enough total XP, they may use their XP to purchase Ancient Secrets or additional Master Abilities.
-An Ancient Secret or Master Ability costs the same XP as level 7 in that Skill.
+Once a Character has reached Rank 4 in a Skill and earned enough total XP, they may use their XP to purchase Ancient Secrets or additional Master Abilities.
+An Ancient Secret or additional Master Ability costs 5 XP.

-Some Abilities do not fall under a specific Skill and can be purchased by any Character in place of any other ability.
+Some Abilities do not fall under a specific Skill and can be earned or purchased by any Character in place of any other ability.

 Companions may be purchased with XP.
 See their section of the rules for more details.

-How a Character lives can make them better at surviving in the wild or maybe they grew up with wealth and know there way around the city.
-Characters start with 14 points to rate Wilderness Survival and Wealth from 1-13.
-These are used whenever a Character has to make a Lifestyle Check.
+How a Character lives can make them better at surviving in the wild or maybe they grew up with wealth and know their way around the city.
+We are still working on rules for wealth and survival related to a character's lifestyle.

-Every character may start with items equal to half their total item slots round down.
+Every character may start with quality 1 items equal to their total item slots.
 They can only start with items they could afford with their lifestyle.
 The GM must approve the item list and may change the number of starting items for any reason.

-Instead of picking a starting language, a Character may know "simple phrases" in two languages.
+Instead of picking a language, a Character may know "simple phrases" in two languages.
+Instead of learning two full languages, a character may have an advanced understanding of a single language for uses like law, poetry, and science.

 Beyond basic stats, there is so much more to a Character.
 Their history and connections define their place in the setting, and where they want to go.
 These are only a few examples of the many ways a Player could customize their Character.